Irantxe language: Language contact

 Jolkesky (2016) notes that there are lexical similarities with languages from the Arawak, Tupi, Chapakura-Wañam, Nambikwara, and Yanomami families, likely due to contact.

-An automated computational analysis (ASJP 4) by Müller et al. (2013) also found lexical similarities between Irántxe-Mỹky and Nambikwaran.

 Phonology

 No instrumental phonetic data pertaining to the Irántxe-Mỹky language is available.
-The phonological description of Inrátxe-Mỹky is based on auditory analyses by the authors cited.
+The phonological description of Inrátxe-Mỹky is based exclusively on auditory analyses.

 Consonants

 Irántxe-Mỹky has a small consonant inventory.
 Voicing is not contrastive for any consonant.
+(Note: Meader (1967) treats /[mb]/ as an allophone of a separate phoneme //b// and /mbʲ/ as /bʲ/.)
 In the Monserrat analysis shown in the table, there is a series of palatalized stops /pʲ tʲ kʲ/ and nasals /mʲ nʲ/, which reviewer D’Angelis (2011) analyzes as /Cj/ sequences.
 In Monserrat's analysis, /ʃ/ is a separate phoneme from /sʲ/.